Charles Martin vs Anthony Joshua: Aftermath

+Benn vs. Boyanov

+Next Conor Benn, the son of former WBC super middleweight champion Nigel Benn, made his professional debut against Ivaylo Boyanov, who Benn stopped in the 1st round.

+Groves vs. Brophy

+The chief support saw former world title challenger George Groves (WBC:2nd, IBF:10th) face unbeaten David Brophy for the vacant WBA International super middleweight title.

+The fight

+Groves was in control from the start, making good use of his jab.
+A gash began to open beneath Brophy's right eye in the 3rd.
+Groves dropped Brophy with a right to the liver in the 4th and while Scot just about beat the count, he looked on unsteady legs and referee Howard Foster stopped the contest.

+Aftermath

+With the win, Groves hoped to land either a fourth shot at a world title or a fight with either Martin Murray or Callum Smith.

+Main Event

 Round one saw Martin on the back foot, only throwing a handful of punches and landing even less.
 Joshua applied minimal pressure, throwing probing jabs to the head and body and the occasional right hand.
 In the final 30 seconds, Joshua grazed Martin with a straight right hand which appeared to cause the champion to momentarily stumble.
 However, the instant replay between rounds showed Martin had tripped over one of the ringside advertisements.
 Martin began standing his ground in the first minute of round two, throwing more punches in that minute than the previous three.
 One minute into the round, Joshua slipped a right hand jab from southpaw Martin and landed a solid counter straight right to Martin's chin, dropping the champion to the canvas.
 Five seconds after Martin rose to his feet, he threw another jab which Joshua once again slipped and landed the same counter straight right hand to floor the champion for the second time.
 Martin was still down on one knee as referee Jean-Pierre Van Imschoot reached the count of nine.
 Martin quickly rose up to his feet as Van Imschoot waved off the fight at 1 minute and 32 seconds, giving Joshua a second-round knockout win to secure the IBF heavyweight title.

 Aftermath

-With Joshua's win, he became the first British super-heavyweight Olympic champion to win a professional heavyweight world title; the fourth boxer in history to win a professional heavyweight world title as the reigning Olympic champion; and the fifth-fastest to win a heavyweight world title at two years and six months.
-Martin also made the heavyweight history books by having the second-shortest reign as a heavyweight world champion at just 85 days.
+With Joshua's win, he became the first British super heavyweight Olympic champion to win a professional heavyweight world title; the fourth boxer in history to win a professional heavyweight world title as the reigning Olympic champion; and the fifth-fastest to win a heavyweight world title at two years and six months.
+He was also just the sixth British born heavyweight champion following Bob Fitzsimmons, Lennox Lewis, Frank Bruno, David Haye and Tyson Fury.
+Martin also made the heavyweight history books by having the second-shortest reign as a heavyweight world champion at just 85 days, behind only Tony Tucker at 64 days.